aavzpy2023/Doc_hub/README.md

 ![Python](https://img.shields.io/badge/Python-3.11-blue.svg) ![FastAPI](https://img.shields.io/badge/FastAPI-0.103-green.svg) ![Docker](https://img.shields.io/badge/Docker-Compose-blue.svg) ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-14-lightgrey.svg)

 Doc_hub is a comprehensive web platform for creating, managing, and publishing technical documentation using Markdown.
-The application is built on a modern tech stack (FastAPI, PostgreSQL, Nginx), fully containerized with Docker, and provides a robust system for automatic version control of every change using Git.
+The application is built on a modern tech stack (FastAPI, PostgreSQL, Nginx), follows a professional modular architecture, and is fully containerized with Docker.
+It provides a robust system for automatic version control of every change using Git.

 ## Core Features

-* **Web-Based Markdown Editor:** A rich user interface for writing and previewing Markdown documents directly in the browser (powered by EasyMDE).
+* **Web-Based Markdown Editor:** A rich user interface for writing and previewing Markdown documents (powered by EasyMDE).
 * **Automatic Git Versioning:** Every document save triggers a Git commit, providing a complete and auditable change history.
 * **User Authentication:** Secure login system based on JWT (OAuth2) with user and admin roles.
-* **Static Site Generation:** With a single click, administrators can build and publish a navigable static documentation website using **MkDocs**.
+* **Static Site Generation:** Administrators can build and publish a navigable static documentation website using **MkDocs** with a single click.
 * **PDF Export:** Generate high-quality PDFs from any Markdown document on the fly using **Pandoc**.
-* **Robust & Scalable Architecture:** Deployed with Docker Compose, using Nginx as a reverse proxy for the FastAPI backend and for serving the generated static site.
+* **Robust & Scalable Architecture:** Deployed with Docker Compose, using Nginx as a reverse proxy and following a clean, service-oriented structure.

 ## The Problem It Solves

 Development and QA teams need a "single source of truth" for their documentation (user manuals, API guides, testing procedures).
-Doc_hub centralizes this process, ensuring that all documentation is organized, easy to edit, and version-controlled, thus eliminating the chaos of scattered Word files and outdated versions.
+Doc_hub centralizes this process, ensuring all documentation is organized, easy to edit, and version-controlled, thus eliminating the chaos of scattered files and outdated versions.

 ## Technology Architecture

-The system follows a microservices-oriented architecture orchestrated by Docker Compose:
+The system follows a modular, service-oriented architecture orchestrated by Docker Compose.
+Each component is encapsulated in its own directory, reflecting a clean separation of concerns:

-1. **`nginx` (Reverse Proxy):** The entry point.
-It routes traffic to the FastAPI application and serves the static MkDocs site.
+1. **`/proxy` (Nginx Reverse Proxy):** The single entry point for all traffic.
+It intelligently routes requests to the backend API and efficiently serves the generated static documentation site.
-2. **`app` (FastAPI Backend):** The application's brain.
-It manages the API, business logic, authentication, Git interactions, and document generation (PDF/Website).
+2. **`/backend` (FastAPI Application):** The application's brain.
+This service contains all the business logic, API endpoints (`/api`), user authentication, Git interactions, and document generation tasks (PDF/Website).
-3. **`db` (Database):** A PostgreSQL instance that stores user data, comments, and document locks.
+3. **Database (PostgreSQL):** A dedicated PostgreSQL container that stores persistent data such as users, document locks, and comments.

+---

 ## Project Status & Roadmap

 This project is currently **under active development**.
-The core functionalities described above are implemented and operational.
-However, this is a live project with a clear vision for future enhancements.
+The core functionalities are implemented and operational.

 ### Current Status